Opinion

 1

-Ankush Gupta over 9 years ago
+Ankush Gupta about 10 years ago

 HackMIT is not about unhealthy competition or finding out who can consume the most caffeine.
 It's designed to bring together people from around the world, of all skill levels and backgrounds, in a high-energy, collaborative environment.
 We provide free food that's healthier than what most students eat on campus: fresh fruit, Flour -- hell I barely ever eat breakfast and we have a full-out brunch.
 We have dedicated workshops and activities for newcomers and beginners.
 Many students leave campus for long weekends, so we chose to minimize conflicts and provide the opportunity to as many students as possible.
 An event like HackMIT causes students to shun no more responsibility than an event like the Head of the Charles.
 Going to HackMIT and getting free food, swag, connections, and prizes doesn't necessitate not sleeping: we provide every hacker with a place to sleep, and we have plenty of activities to help them mingle, unwind and destress.